 Click here for the latest news in Food & Wine

 People take their food and wine seriously here.
 Small town farms and chic urban eateries comprise just a fraction of the menus available in Nevada County.
 Guests can find everything from authentic Cornish pasties to bison osso bucco and organic polenta.
 From the foothills to the Sierra Crest, chefs, restaurateurs, and kitchen crusaders are selecting ingredients and cultivating farm-to-table mentalities that show in every spoonful.
+Farms are abundant: the 2015 Nevada County Grown Farm Guide is here.

-Delectable and laid back is the unspoken mantra that threads these restaurants together.
+Delectable and laid back is the unspoken mantra that threads the restaurants together.
 Whether you’re coming off the slopes or have front-row seats at the Center for the Arts, it’s a-come-as-you-are invitation to nearly every dining room.
 Those dining rooms range from classic diner counters and expansive decks to intimate bistros and flourishing gardens.

 More than a dozen wineries have made the foothills of Nevada County their home, joining Amador, El Dorado, Napa and Sonoma counties.
 Even Truckee chimes in on the oenophile options with the Truckee River Winery, which has taken advantage of the high elevation and colder temps for more than 20 years.
 Down the mountain and skirting the communities of Grass Valley, Nevada City, and Penn Valley, wineries have been producing an abundance of distinct, award-winning varietals for decades.